mattbradburyuk/ps-training-accounts-practical/README.md

 ### testing

-When trying to test the testing has to be taken out into its own module.
+When trying to test the testing has been taken out into its own module.

-If you try and write your tests within one of the cordapp modules then you end up with Circular dependencies.

-*** Think about this ***
+This is to keep the structure clean and avoid possible circular dependencies

 ## Linking up the flows

-We want each of the actors to be able to have their own bespoke version of the flow.
-We need to make sure any subclassed flow of the abstract initiating flow can be responded to by any subclassed flow of the abstracted Responder flow.
+We want each of the actors to be able to have their own bespoke version of the flow which resides in their own CorDapp.
+We need to make sure any implementation of the abstract initiating flow can be responded to by any bespoke implementation of the abstract Responder flow.
+To do this:

 The abstract WhoAreYouInitiatorFlow is annotated with @InitiatingFLow.